wp-plugins/osm/readme.txt

 Tags: map, OpenStreetMap, geo, KML, GPX
 Requires at least: 2.5.1
 Tested up to: 2.7.1
-Stable tag: 0.5
+Stable tag: 0.6

-Allows you to add OpenStreetMap maps with personal markers and routes.
-In addition geo meta data are added to posts and pages.
+Embeds OpenStreetMap maps with personal markers and routes in your blog.
+In addition to it geo meta data are added to posts and pages.

 == Description ==